LucasGoncSilva/shell_script_book/README.md

 * FIRST_APP_NAME: __REQUIRED__.
 First app's name, not-empty route using function-based-view
 * PATH: __OPTIONAL__.
 This path is going to be this script's endpoint

-This script will create all base structure for a new Django project and it first app, declaring it inside `INSTALLED_APPS`, following some deploy's best practices and preparing the app for Heroku's environ (very easy to adapt for other cloud infra).
+This script will create all base structure for a new Django project and it first app, declaring it inside `INSTALLED_APPS`, following some deploy's best practices and preparing the app.

 ```bash
 ./django_start.sh env cripto pricing